cmomodo/cloud_security/cloud_security_scout/README.md

 7. **Contribute**: If you'd like to contribute to the project, feel free to submit a pull request with your changes.

+## Pre-Commit Hooks

+This project uses pre-commit hooks to enforce code quality and consistency.
+Before you commit any changes, a series of automated checks will run to ensure your code meets the project's standards.
+These checks include:

+- **Secret Detection**: Sc
+  ly committed API keys, passwords, or other secrets.
+- **Code Formatting**: Automatically formats your code to maintain a consistent style.
+- **Syntax Validation**: Checks for syntax errors in JSON and YAML files.
+- **General Code Quality**: Enforces best practices like removing trailing whitespace and ensuring files end with a newline.

+If any of these checks fail, the commit will be aborted, and you will see an error message indicating what needs to be fixed.
+This helps to prevent common mistakes and maintain a high-quality codebase.

 ## Contact

 For any questions or inquiries, please contact me at ceesay.ml@outlook.com.